-Here’s everything you need to know about autumn dog grooming and care, right here in the UK.
+Here’s your complete guide to autumn dog care and grooming in the UK.

-• Autumn usually brings the start of your dog’s summer coat shed in preparation for their thicker winter coat coming through.
-Grooming them more frequently during this time is essential to remove the oose hair and prevent it from becoming knottedl and forming matts in the coat.
+- The change in daylight hours in autumn signals the start of your dog shedding their summer coat shed in preparation for their thicker winter coat to come through.
+Grooming them more frequently during this time is essential to remove the loose, dead hair and prevent it from becoming knotted into the coat and forming uncomfortable matts.

-• Brushes and combs are the perfect tools for detangling the coat while slickers, rakes and grooming mitts will help to remove the loose, shedding summer coat.
+- Brushes and combs are the perfect tools for detangling the coat while slicker brushes, rakes and grooming mitts will help to remove the shedding summer coat.

 Clipping For Cooler Weather

-Whilst clipping keeps your dog looking great, we need to ensure their coat offers them enough protection from the changing weather too.
+Whilst clipping keeps your dog looking great, we need to ensure their coat offers them enough protection from the changing weather.

-• If your dog is due for a clip, you may want to leave their coat a little longer during autumn to help them stay warm.
-A longer coat provides protection against environmental factors like brambles, thorns, and cold winds.
+- If your dog is due for a clip, you may want to leave their coat a little longer during autumn to help them stay warm.
+A longer coat also provides a little extra protection against environmental factors like brambles, thorns, and cold winds.

 Keeping Paws Clean And Healthy

-• Autumn walks can leave your dog’s paws muddy, but keeping them clean helps prevent irritation and infections.
+- Autumn walks can leave your dog’s paws muddy, but keeping them clean helps to prevent irritation and infections.

-• A quick rinse with a mild shampoo does wonders, and regular trimming around their paw pads stops dirt from getting stuck.
+- A quick rinse with a mild shampoo does wonders, and regular trimming around their paw pads stops mud from sticking to the hair.
 Our range of Wildwash all-natural dog shampoo’s perfect for muddy autumnal adventures!

 Autumn isn’t just about pretty leaves – allergens like mould and pollen can irritate your dog’s eyes and ears.